3rd Sunday of Lent / III Domingo de Cuaresma

 1st Sunday of Lent / I Domingo de Cuaresma

-5th Sunday in Ordinary Time / V Domingo de Tiempo Ordinario
+5th Sunday in Ordinary Time / V Domingo en Tiempo Ordinario

 4th Sunday in Ordinary Time / IV Domingo de Tiempo Ordinario